Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Related Work

 \section{Related Work}

 \paragraph{Parameter-Efficient Tuning (\PET) Methods} With larger PLMs continuously being developed, fine-tuning all of the parameters and storing the adapted weights become increasingly cumbersome.
-To address the issue, researchers propose \PET methods which keep most of the parameters of PLMs frozen and optimize only a trainable module consisting of a few parameters during downstream adaptation.
+To address the issue, researchers propose \PET methods which keep most of the parameters of PLMs frozen and optimize only a tunable module consisting of a few parameters during downstream adaptation.
 Over the recent years, many different designs of \PET methods have emerged.
-For instance, some \PET methods insert the external trainable modules after the feed-forward and attention layers in a PLM \citep{pmlr-v97-houlsby19a,pfeiffer-etal-2021-adapterfusion,karimi2021compacter}; others prepend the trainable modules into attention layers \citep{li-liang-2021-prefix,hu2022lora} or the embedding layer \citep{lester-etal-2021-power}.
-Another line of \PET method selects the existing parameters in a PLM \citep{ben-zaken-etal-2022-bitfit,guo2020parameter} as the trainable module to optimize.
+For instance, some \PET methods insert the external tunable modules after the feed-forward and attention layers in a PLM \citep{pmlr-v97-houlsby19a,pfeiffer-etal-2021-adapterfusion,karimi2021compacter}; others prepend the tunable modules into attention layers \citep{li-liang-2021-prefix,hu2022lora} or the embedding layer \citep{lester-etal-2021-power}.
+Another line of \PET method selects the existing parameters in a PLM \citep{ben-zaken-etal-2022-bitfit,guo2020parameter} as the tunable module to optimize.
+To further enhance the performance of \PET methods, some works propose automatic selection strategies \cite{hu2022sparse,chen2023parameterefficient,lawton-etal-2023-neural,zhou2023autopeft} for tunable parameters.

-To fathom the mechanisms behind the \PET methods, \citet{he2022towards} formalize \PET methods as a unified framework to study the connections among \PET methods. \citet{yi2022} also conduct the same study and further indicate that the optimization of different \PET methods can be unified in a similar subspace.
-In this paper, we further explicitly demonstrate that the optimization of different \PET methods requires a close number of trainable parameters (\cref{ssec:ms_trainable_parameter}).
+Although these \PET methods have distinct tunable modules, they can be unified into a similar form. \citet{he2022towards} formalize \PET methods as a unified framework to study the connections among \PET methods. \citet{yi2022} also conduct the same study and further indicate that the optimization of different \PET methods can be unified in a similar subspace.
+In this paper, we leverage these unified perspectives to explain the impact of model scaling on \PET in the final discussion (\cref{sec:discussion}).

-\paragraph{The Power of Model Scaling} With model size scaling, PLMs emerge many abilities, such as reasoning ability \cite{wei2022_chain_of_thought,wei2022emergent}, human-like behavior \cite{webgpt2021,instructgpt2022}, and can achieve state-of-the-art results on many understanding and generation tasks \cite{galm2021,palm2022}.
+\paragraph{The Power of Model Scaling} With the scaling of model size, PLMs emerge numerous capabilities, including reasoning ability \cite{wei2022_chain_of_thought,wei2022emergent}, and can achieve state-of-the-art results in various understanding and generation tasks \cite{galm2021,palm2022}.